Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics

 To test the validity of the prediction for $\rho(t_{\star})$ in Eq.~\eqref{eq:Rhotau}, we take a closer look at the spin orientations obtained from our QSDMF simulations.
-Specifically, for a given disorder realization, we evaluate all propagation phases $\Delta \xi = (\xi_i - \xi_j) \bmod (2\pi)$ together with the set of relative dipole orientations, $\Delta \phi = (\phi_i - \phi_j) \bmod (2\pi)$ in the QSDMF trajectories at $t=t_{\star}$.
+Specifically, for a given disorder realization, we evaluate all propagation phases $\Delta \xi_{ij} = (\xi_i - \xi_j) \bmod (2\pi)$ together with the set of relative dipole orientations, $\Delta \phi_{ij} = (\phi_i - \phi_j) \bmod (2\pi)$ in the QSDMF trajectories at $t=t_{\star}$.
 In Fig.~\ref{FigSpinAlignment}, we show the resulting joint probability density $p(\Delta\xi, \Delta\phi)$ for three different strengths of the disorder.
 According to our analysis above, for weak disorder we expect this distribution to be peaked around $\Delta \phi=0$, which maximizes the decay rate independently of the value of $\Delta \xi$.
 In contrast, for a strongly disordered system, the probability density should be peaked around the values $\Delta \phi=\pm \Delta \xi$, i.e., along the diagonals of the plots.

 Indeed, we find that both trends are clearly visible in the examples shown in Fig.~\ref{FigSpinAlignment}, although considerably broadened by fluctuations.
 This confirms that, under strong disorder, the spins self-organize their orientations along a local direction determined by their random position.
 This is in stark contrast to the weakly disordered cases, where spins tend to synchronize with a common phase.
 Interestingly, under all conditions, we find a particularly strong alignment tendency for atoms that are multiples of a wavelength apart, i.e., $\Delta \xi=0$.
 In this case, there is an almost vanishing probability to find a nonzero relative phase $\Delta \phi$, between the corresponding dipoles.

-Note that this spin ordering is not constrained to systems with disorder.
-In Appendix~\ref{SpinOrderingRegularLattice} we perform an identical analysis for periodic arrays, where for lattice spacing that do not match the emission wavelength $\lambda_0$, similar orderings of the atomic dipoles arise.
+Note that these findings are not constrained to systems with disorder.
+In Appendix~\ref{SpinOrderingRegularLattice}, we perform an identical analysis for periodic arrays, where for lattice spacing that do not match the emission wavelength $\lambda_0$, similar orderings of the atomic dipoles arise.